Appearance

 System

-The underlying systems can change over time, so I like to keep notes about the tools and configurations that help me use those systems more efficiently.
+Underlying systems change over time.
+These notes track the tools and configurations that help use systems more efficiently.

 Applications